rocdev-foundation/rocdev/.github/ISSUE_TEMPLATE/feature.md

-### Feature description
+### Feature Description

 Describe in full detail the behavior that you would like implemented.
 Use screenshots or mock-ups if applicable.

-### Arguments for the feature
+### Arguments for the Feature

 Why should we implement this feature?
 What are the consequences if we don't?

-### Examples in the wild
+### Examples in the Wild

 If possible, link to similar features in other applications that we can use as reference.